Grant License on Sign In

 Activate Grant role on sign in

-Click Groups, and then click New Group.
+- On a site, click Groups, and then click Add Group.

-If a user is part of a group using Grant role on sign-in, then that user role can't be set to unlicensed or downgraded to a role lower than the minimum site role set for the group, whether or not they sign in.
+If a user is part of a group using Grant role on sign in, then that user role can't be set to unlicensed or downgraded to a role lower than the minimum site role set for the group, whether or not they sign in.
 Administrators can upgrade a user’s site role manually, however.

-To downgrade a user’s site role, or unlicense the user from the site, remove the user from the group(s) that have Grant role on sign-in enabled.
+To downgrade a user’s site role, or unlicense the user from the site, remove the user from the group(s) that have Grant role on sign in enabled.

 You can remove a user from a site only if the user does not own content.
 If you attempt to remove a user who owns content, the user site role will be set to Unlicensed and removed from all groups, but the user will not be removed from the site.
-To remove content owners, remove owners from group with Grant site role enabled, or reassign content ownership to another user.
-For more information, see Remove users from a site in the View, Manage or Remove Users help topic.
+To remove content owners, remove owners from group with Grant site role enabled or reassign content ownership to another user.
+For more information, see Remove users from a site in the View, Manage, or Remove Users help topic.

 If the default All Users group has Grant site role enabled, users who own content can't be removed from the site or unlicensed.
 To remove or unlicense these users, reassign content ownership to another user, then remove or unlicense the user.

 Tableau REST API can be used to reassign content ownership of a workbook.
 For more information, see Update Workbook method in the REST API Help.
 REST API can also be used to remove users from the site and transfer content ownership to another user.
 For more information, see Remove User from Site method in the REST API Help.